OlssonDev/olssondev.github.io/_posts/2023-02-17-UObjectReplicationPluginDocumentation.md

 ![MakeReplicationManager](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/MakeCustomReplicationManager.png)

-To make a custom Object Replication Manager is as easy as creating Replicated UObjects.
+To make a custom UObject Replication Manager is as easy as creating Replicated UObjects.
 Right-click anywhere in your content browser, find the  **“UObject Replication”** category and click on **“UObject Replication Manager”** to create your new UObject Replication Manager class.

 <a name="#setup-your-new-uobject-replication-manager"></a>
 ## Setup your new UObject Replication Manager